Junos16/Notes/Unions of Sets.md

-If we want a combination of two sets
+If there are two sets then it might be meaningful to ask whether can combine